Summary

 The Statistics of Netherlands Direct Selling Market

-Take a look at these statistics to have a better understanding of how the Netherlands’ direct selling market is performing.
+Take a look at these statistics to have a better understanding of how the direct selling industry of the Netherlands is performing.

 Conclusion

-The Dutch MLM market 2025 is open, but selective.
+The Dutch MLM industry 2025 is open but selective.
 There are fewer prominent leaders today, so strong teams can rise fast with sound systems and clear compliance.

 If you are a distributor, pick one company, learn the plan, and take daily action you can repeat.
-If you are a founder, design simple tools, offer fair pay, and strong distributorcustomer support from day one.
+If you are a founder, design simple tools, offer fair pay, and provide strong distributor support from day one.
 Use training that people can copy and measure weekly progress.

 FAQs